Territorial Abbacy of Saint Mary of Grottaferrata: History

 Beginning under Bernardo Tanucci in the 18th-century Kingdom of the Two Sicilies and continuing under the newly constituted Kingdom of Italy during the Risorgimento in 1866, all others that had survived were closed down and their lands seized and sold when, influenced by the anti-religious currents of The Englightenment, local governments banned religious orders and expelled their members.
 Only Grottaferrata monastery, which was considered a national monument, was allowed to keep resident monks as its guardians.
 In the course of time, the Italian secular authorities allowed these monks increasing independence.

+From 1864 to 1867, the Italian Basilians of Grottaferrata were involved in the initiative for the canonization of Saint Josaphat Kuntsevych.
+Hieromonk Nicola Contieri, then-superior of the abbey, was assigned as one of the three postulators for the cause.
+The abbey received one of the first relics of the saint, a portion of his right hand.
+From 18 to 20 October 1867, the Basilians of the abbey hosted three days of celebrations following the canonization.

-In the 1880s, the Holy See, seeking the peaceful transformation of the Orthodox Churches into Eastern Catholic Churches, ordered the Divine Liturgy offered at Grottaferrata purged of all Latin Rite borrowings that had been introduced over the centuries.
+In the 1880s, the Holy See ordered the Divine Liturgy offered at Grottaferrata purged of all Latin Rite borrowings that had been introduced over the centuries.
 As the one Byzantine Catholic monastery in Italy not closed down, the monks of Grottaferrata prevented the death of their monastic traditions and have contributed to its rebirth and expansion.
-As Italo-Albanian refugee monks arrived from the other closed down religious houses replaced the old pro-Latinisation guard in Grottaferrata, they contributed to the rebirth of the Abbey and became notable as palaeographers, liturgists, and musicologists, as well as the main Albanologists and Byzantinists of the period.
+As Italo-Albanian refugee monks arrived from the other closed down religious houses replaced the old pro-Latinisation guard in Grottaferrata, they contributed to the rebirth of the Abbey and became notable as palaeographers, liturgists, and musicologists, as well as the main Albanologists and Byzantinists of the period, which has played a major role too in the study of Albanian history, Albanian literature, and in the Albanian diaspora.
 One regular visitor to Grottaferrata during the early 20th-century was Leonid Feodorov, who went on in 1917 to become the first Exarch of the Russian Greek Catholic Church.